 - Click the Admin icon () in the sidebar, then select Settings > Account.

 - Select the Localization tab.

 - In the Languages section, click Additional

 - Select the languages from the list that you want to support.

 - Click Save tab.

-If you have Guide Professional, you can also enable your languages in your Help Center and set up your knowledge base to deliver content in your supported languages so that end users can choose the language they want in Help Center.
+(Requires Guide Professional) You can also enable languages in your help center and set up your knowledge base to deliver content in your supported languages so that end users can choose the language they want in help center.

 Setting and detecting a user's language

 You can set a user's language preference in their user profile, (this includes both your staff and your end-users).

 If present, this setting can be used in your business rules to, for example, determine which dynamic content language variant is used or to route tickets to specific groups or agents.